 “There is a tremendous strength that is growing in the world through sharing together, praying together, suffering together, and working together.” - Mother Teresa

 Who are Your Tugboats?

 How about you?
 Who are these individuals in your life whom you would consider as tugboats?
-And what kind of impact have they had on your life, in your ministry or in your career?
+And what kind of impact have they had on your life, your ministry or your career?
 For some of us, it can be our spouse, that one family member, that one friend, that one pastor, that one teacher, that one co-worker, that one support group, that chapter in that one book, that one podcast, God, or at times have come in the form of a life-changing experience.
-I truly believe, having others whom we can confide in and be forthcoming with is an important thing to experience and have in our lives, because from the beginning of creation, you and I were never meant to do life alone.
-So, the next time you are on I-84 and happen to spot a tugboat on the Columbia River, I hope you are encouraged and remember of all those who have and continue to make a positive impact on your life.
+Having people in our lives whom we can be forthcoming with and can confide in, is an important thing to experience and have in our lives, because we were never meant to do life alone.
+So, the next time you are on I-84 and happen to spot a tugboat on the Columbia River, I hope you are encouraged as you remember those who have and continue to make a positive impact on your life.
 And if for some reason, you happen to find yourself in a rut; lost, in danger, or in need of guidance and direction, be encouraged in knowing that tugboats are nearby and ready to help.